LeoChaillard/AP4B_Kanagawa_UTBM_Version/README.md

  - You can access your inventory at any time by either cliking on the "inventory" button, or by pressing the 'E' key.
  - From your 'cards' inventory tab, you're able to see each card you've added to either your project or to your hand.
  - From you 'items' inventory tab, you're able to see your available skills and bonus.
 One time per turn, you can drag and drop your hours on the different skills you wish to use.

+### Demo
+  Please see this demo video (in french) showing the previously described features : https://www.youtube.com/watch?v=6zQi_9jUJrg&feature=youtu.be